Skip to Content

 2. Himalayan Cats

 These gentle cats boast lovely, deep blue eyes and long, dense coats.
-The Himalayan cat is medium-sized, with a similar appearance and features to the Persian cat.
+The Himalayan cat is medium-sized, with a similar appearance and features to the pretty Persian cat.

 white fluffy Himalaya cat with darker face and blue eyes one of the fluffiest cat breeds